partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 ```

 Notice that the value of `'projects'` is an array.
 Arrays are denoted by
-`[ ... ]` with array elements separated by `,`.
+`[ ... ]` with array elements separated by commas.
 In our example the array
 happens to be an array of tuples.
 We will see that arrays may be arrays
 of anything, not just arrays of tuples.

 ### Unnesting a Nested Collection

-The query finds the names of employees who work on projects that contain
+The following query finds the names of employees who work on projects that contain
 the string `'security'` and outputs them along with the name of the
 `'security'` project.
 Notice that the query has just one extension
-over standard SQL -- the `e.projects AS p` part.
+over standard SQL --- the `e.projects AS p` part.

 ```{.sql include=tutorial/code/q2.sql}
 ```